Contact the Director of Graduate Student Services if you have suggestions for additional resources.

 Graduate curriculum must meet the minimum requirements for total credits, research credits and culminating experience as set by the School of Graduate Studies.

-Plan A: Minimum of 30 graduate credits.
-The program must include a minimum of 2-9 credits of research, including thesis, field study or creative work credits.
+Minimum of 30 graduate credits.
+The program must include a minimum of 2-9 credits of research, including culminating project credits.
+At least 50% of credits must be at the graduate only/600 level.

 Please see the Culminating Projects menu for minimum requirements for culminating experiences for Master's programs and for Doctoral completion requirements.